|TyEL basic insurance|

 When agreeing on the terms of outsourcing, Varma’s responsibility for the outsourced functions, e.g. for conforming to regulations, continuous and disturbance-free business operations and contingency planning, are taken into account.
 The function in charge of outsourcing must take into consideration clear contracts and processes, supervision of the outsourced activities and risks relating to the outsourcing.

 Varma also observes good insurance principles and treats all policyholders in a fair manner.
 All business transactions with policyholders are on market terms.
 Particular attention is paid to transactions covering the financing of a policyholder’s operations, real estate and other transactions, and leases.

 The Corporate Governance Report drawn up by the Board and the Salary and Remuneration Statement are published on Varma’s website.

-Other major risks include costs related to the structure of the earnings-related pension sys-tem, risks related to the choice of technology, and the project and implementation stage of new projects, risks related to the management and development of outsourced IT processes, contractual and counterparty risks, as well as risks related to the functioning and financial success of the partnership network.
+Other major risks include costs related to the structure of the earnings-related pension system, risks related to the choice of technology, and the project and implementation stage of new projects, risks related to the management and development of outsourced IT processes, contractual and counterparty risks, as well as risks related to the functioning and financial success of the partner network.